dheero/OBF.github.io/wiki/Minutes:2008_ConfCall.md

 Old Business
 ------------

+1. Approve [minutes from BOSC 2008
+    Meeting](Minutes:2008_BOSC_Meeting#Minutes "wikilink")

 New Business
 ------------

--   To vote on a new member to the board, Kam Dahlquist
+1. To vote on a new member to the board, Kam Dahlquist
--   Discuss leadership changes and plan how Board membership will be expanded in the next year
+2. Discuss leadership changes and plan how Board membership will be expanded in the next year
--   BOSC 2009: planning is underway by BOSC committee, will discuss any input needed by BoD
+3. BOSC 2009: planning is underway by BOSC committee, will discuss any input needed by BoD
--   Treasurer's financial report from summer 2008
+4. Treasurer's financial report from summer 2008
--   Any purchase or server hosting decisions
+5. Any purchase or server hosting decisions